 For centuries people have been fascinated by the idea that the planets can in some way help us to predict our future.
-But to what extent can astrology help us to look forwards and make decisions based on the movements of the celestial bodies?
+But to what extent can astrology help us to look forward and make decisions based on the movements of the celestial bodies?
 And can we really use it as a tool to predict one’s future?
-Please see eBook offer at the bottom of this page!

 What is Astrology?

 The main premise of astrology is to look at the future of a person based on their birth chart, which is in turn based on the time and place of an individual’s birth including the longitude and latitude.
-In many ways we can see that this is quite a limited frame of reference with which to work.
-With this information, astrologers say they are able to predict trends, feature happenings, past trends, that will/have, happen in the person’s life, such as why they may be experiencing problems getting married, or when would be the most auspicious time for them to launch a new business venture, as well as schedule a surgery, & many more of lives ups & downs we experience in our lives.
+In many ways, we can see that this is quite a limited frame of reference with which to work.
+With this information, a professional astrologer is able to predict trends, feature happenings, past trends, that will/have, happened in the person’s life, such as why they may be experiencing problems getting married, or when would be the most auspicious time for them to launch a new business venture, as well as schedule a surgery, & many more of lives ups & downs we experience in our lives.
 Why do bad things happen to good people, the answers are in our astrology charts.
 This is also linked to the idea of destiny, or the idea that our lives are already predetermined before birth and nothing can change us from this path.
 If this is the case, then astrology is merely a tool to predict this path that already exists.

 How do we use Astrology?